newnameformat/VersumSpaceProject/README.md

 - Flexible and customizable site structure
 - Organized pages for worlds, characters, events, and timelines
 - Reguarly updated documentation on how to use/edit features as new pages are added
-- Ready-to-deploy to Vercel or th ehost of your choice
+- Ready-to-deploy to Vercel or any host of your choice

 ## 📦 Getting Started